ScorpioBroker/ScorpioBroker/docs/en/source/introduction.rst

 - Uses micro-service architecture which enhace the performance drastically.

-- The NGB architecture is designed & implemented as a scalable, highly available and load balanced.[document 4.6 line 2]
+- The NGB architecture is designed & implemented as a scalable, highly available and load balanced.

 - Use of Ld which give us the leverage of dynamic context.